MVOSlab-sdstate/PRAG304_Lab/README.md

   This lab focuses on testing vehicle batteries using multimeters and battery testers to assess their health, diagnose issues, and determine if servicing or replacement is needed.

 - ### **Lab 6:** DC Charging System Tests for Tractors This lab involves testing vehicle DC charging systems using diagnostic tools to assess battery health and determine if servicing or replacement is needed.

+- ### **Lab 7:** Sensors and Signal Processing: Soil Moisture Sensor This lab instructs how to use the EC-5 soil moisture sensor with Arduino Uno and Simulink to measure, process, and calibrate soil moisture levels for real-time monitoring in agricultural applications.

 - ###  **Lab 8 and 9:** Basics of Number System Conversion
   These labs cover the fundamental concepts of number system conversions, which are essential in understanding how different parts of farm machinery systems communicate.